Writing apps are so easy to find. Almost every day there is a new one available.

 Any text editor will record your words, and you can save, export, or copy and paste them anywhere.

 Yes, we live and write online.
 But little has changed since the typewriter and carbon paper.

 You need to have an original and to keep a copy safe.
 Cloud storage makes this easy to do.

-I doubt that you need a lot of programs to keep your writing safe and secure or to write any better.
+But I doubt that you need many programs to keep your writing safe and secure or to write any better.